PolymerElements/iron-input/CONTRIBUTING.md

 If you edit that file, it will get updated everywhere else.
 If you edit this file, your changes will get overridden :)
 -->
-# Polymer Elements
+# Contributing to the Polymer Elements

-## Guide for Contributors
+🎉First of all, thank you for taking time to contribute! 🎉

-Polymer Elements are built in the open, and the Polymer authors eagerly encourage any and all forms of community contribution.
-When contributing, please follow these guidelines:
+Polymer Elements are built in the open, and the Polymer authors eagerly encourage any and all forms of community contribution.When contributing, please follow these guidelines:

+Each element is "owned" by a specific member of the Polymer team, which you can find in the **OWNERS.md** file.
+They will be your main point of contact, so we recommend cc-ing them when filing an issue or submitting a PR.

 ### Filing Issues